 - Add the pumpkin puree to the mixture and beat until smooth.

 - Pour your mixture into the springform pan, on top of the crust, spreading evenly.

 - Bake at 375 for 25 minutes.
-Jiggle the pan slightly after 25 minutes–the pumpkin cheesecake is done when only the center jiggles a little–the edges of the cheesecake shouldn’t jiggle.
-Bake the cheesecake for increments of 2-5 minutes if it’s not quite done.
+Jiggle the pan slightly after 25 minutes–the pumpkin cheesecake is done when only the center jiggles a little–the outer edges of the cheesecake shouldn’t jiggle.
+I’d recommend baking the cheesecake for increments of 2 minutes if it’s not quite done.

 - When the cheesecake is done, turn the oven off and open the door of the oven.
-Let the cheesecake cool down gradually in the oven for an hour and a half, then move it to the fridge for at least 4 hours, or, preferably, overnight.
+Let the cheesecake cool down gradually in the oven for an hour and a half (this prevents the top from cracking), then move it to the fridge for at least 4 hours, or, preferably, overnight.